-- GA 5.1 Support land use compatibility with nearby neighborhoods through context- appropriate development within Growth and Activity Areas. - GA 5.2Protect key economic and historic assets from incompatible land uses in designated Growth and Activity Areas. - GA 5.3 Support compact development patterns which minimize the need for added public facilities in Growth and Activity Areas. - GA 5.4Promote new development, revitalization, and redevelopment within Growth and Activity Areas that maintains fiscal sustainability, promotes long-term economic development goals, and enhances quality of life.

-OLD TOWN GROWTH AREA is the commercial, cultural, civic, and symbolic center of the community.
+- GA 5.1 Support land use compatibility with nearby neighborhoods through context- appropriate development within Growth and Activity Areas. - GA 5.2 Protect key economic and historic assets from incompatible land uses in designated Growth and Activity Areas. - GA 5.3 Support compact development patterns which minimize the need for added public facilities in Growth and Activity Areas. - GA 5.4 Promote new development, revitalization, and redevelopment within Growth and Activity Areas that maintains fiscal sustainability, promotes long-term economic development goals, and enhances quality of life. - old Town GROWTH AREA is the commercial, cultural, civic, and symbolic center of the community.
 Old Town includes a collection of interconnected, mixed-use districts.
 While one of the city's local and regional draws for shopping, dining, and entertainment, Scottsdale's Old Town is a prime tourist destination.
 The Old Town Growth Area, through the Old Town Scottsdale Character Area Plan, denotes locations for some of the greatest development intensity within the community.
-Building heights generally range between two and six stories, depending on location and district context, and may exceed six stories in certain areas identified in the Old Town Scottsdale Character Area Plan.
+Building heights generally range between two and six stories, depending on location and district context, and may exceed six stories in certain areas identified in the Old Town

+Scottsdale Character Area Plan.
 At the center of the Old Town Growth Area is the Downtown Core.
 The Downtown Core, as identified, described, and defined by specific boundary in the Old Town Scottsdale Character Area Plan, is pedestrian-oriented, and includes downtown's historic legacy and heritage, specialty retail, art galleries, restaurants, public art, and the highest concentration of individually designated historic buildings found in the city.
 In contrast to the majority of the area, the Downtown Core is comprised of the lowest intensity of development in all of Old Town.
 The small-lot development pattern, active ground level land uses, and pedestrian focus of the Downtown Core are some of the primary elements that give Old Town its most identifiable character.

-Response: The proposed development is contextually appropriate with respect to land use and physical improvements including massing, architecture, materials, landscape, hardscape, and lighting.
-The synergy of uses between the proposed residential health care facility and existing adjacent commercial retail, medical, and employment uses will bolster the economic vitality of the area.
-Redeveloping and revitalizing an underutilized infill site in the heart of Old Town is key to promoting land use and economic sustainability; allowing reinvestment to strengthen the long-term success of Scottsdale.
+Response: The proposed townhomes are contextually appropriate with respect to land use and physical improvements including massing, architecture, materials, landscape, hardscape, and lighting.
+The synergy of uses between the proposed residential and nearby civic, cultural, commercial, and medical uses will bolster the economic vitality of the area.
+Redeveloping and revitalizing underutilized parcels in Old Town is key to promoting land use and economic sustainability; allowing reinvestment to strengthen the long-term success of Scottsdale.